- Education and Science

 How To Set Goals And Be Successful In Personal And Professional Life

-Ask any person who is successful in whatever he or she is doing, what motivates him/her, and very probable the response will be "goals".
+Ask any person who is successful in whatever he or she is doing, what motivates him/her, and very probable the response will be "goals" or maybe fear of failure.

 Goal Setting is extremely important to motivation and success.
 I would say motivation and goal settings is something that drive us to success in both personal and professional lives.